 B. Executive Committee Members will be selected from a simple majority voting process during the Executive Committee Election held in Spring semester.

-C. Only eligible Core General Member (Article II, Section 1, B) are allowed to vote for the Executive Committee Members.
+C. Only eligible General Member (Article II, Section 1, B) are allowed to vote for the Executive Committee Members.

-D. The Advisory Council will only consist of members from the immediate, outgoing Executive Committee who will still be a Malaysian student who is enrolled in the University for at least one (1) semester after their term of office.
+D. The Advisory Council will only consist of members from the immediate, outgoing Executive Committee who will still be a student who is enrolled in the University for at least one (1) semester after their term of office.

 E. Advisory Council Members will be elected internally, and only within the outgoing Executive Committee Members.
 This excludes outgoing Executive Committee Members who are in the incoming Executive Committee.